seneca/nue/packages/nuejs.org/docs/syntax-highlighting.md

 * When line numbers are enabled, each line is wrapped inside a `span` element, and the `--glow-line-number` variable is attached to the `span:before` pseudo-element.

-* Highlighted rows are colored with a comma-comma-separated list of RGB values so that they can be manipulated with CSS color functions.
+* Highlighted rows are colored with a comma-separated list of RGB values so that they can be manipulated with CSS color functions.
 These colors represent the bright border color on the left edge of the highlighted line, and the line background color is calculated with the RGB values and the `--glow-line-opacity` variable.
 Setting a value such as `rgb(1, 2, 3)` won't work.

 ### Language-specific styling